Rachel is a passionate plantsperson, YouTuber and author living in Ireland. She grows a wide range of hardy subtropical and tropical plants.

 How to Sow Poppies From Seed

-- Make sure that all of the weeds have been removed from the area that you are sowing the seeds.
+- Make sure that all of the weeds have been removed from the area where you will be sowing the seeds.
 If you see any little weeds in the soil, you will want to remove these first.

 - Rake over the soil to prepare it to a fine tilth so that the poppies can get a good foothold.
 Remove any stones that might be in the ground.

 - Next, make little ridges.
-You might not think to make ridges because you want your poppies to have a nice naturalistic look, but the poppies will not push out in straight lines by the time they grow.
 These straight lines will help you to identify what is a weed and what is a poppy when the seedlings start to come up.
+You might not think to make ridges because you want your poppies to have a nice naturalistic look, but the poppies will not push out in straight lines by the time they really start to grow.

-- Sprinkle the sand and poppy mix very gingerly.
+- Sprinkle the sand-and-poppy mix very gingerly into the ridges.

-- Finally, make sure to water the seedlings really well.
+- Make sure to water the seedlings really well.

 Do Poppies Withstand Frost?